 Want to be your credit card company’s favorite customer?
-Just max out your card’s limit, agree to pay interest at a rate of 18% to 25%, and make only the minimum payment each month.
+Just max out your card’s limit, agree to pay interest at a rate of 18 percent to 25 percent, and make only the minimum payment each month.

-The minimum monthly payment is set by each card issuer, but it’s typically about 2% of the outstanding balance.
+The minimum monthly payment is set by each card issuer, but it’s typically about 2 percent of the outstanding balance.
 Card companies want you to pay only the minimum, so that most of your payment is interest, not principal.

 While you might be tempted to make only the minimum payment, that could be one of the most expensive decisions you ever make.
 Let’s see how three strategies affect the total cost, assuming the card has a balance of $5,000 and no further purchases are made.

 |Monthly Payment||Years to Pay Off||Total Interest||Total Repayment|